 When was the first dating website

-when was the first dating website
+- When was the first online dating site created?

 How did online dating start?